-Chances are you already have “smart” devices and appliances installed throughout your home without knowing it.
-If you can control your thermostat from a smartphone or switch your lights on and off while you’re on the other side of town – those are considered smart devices.
+You may already have “smart” devices and appliances installed throughout your home without even knowing it.
+If you can adjust your thermostat from your smartphone or switch your lights on and off while you’re on the other side of town – those are considered smart devices.

 Smart Leak Detectors

-Smart Water Heaters
+Energy-Saving Smart Water Heaters

-Smart Water Monitor
+Smart Monitors for Water Quality